okronoss/c195_wgu/README.md

 # Appointment Management System

-Software project required for C195
+Software project for C195 at WGU